 As always, there are several ways to backup and restore a SVN repository.

 At this place we show two possible ways.
-One is backup and restore of a local SVN repository by command shell and second is restore and backup of a remote SVN repository by svnrdump.
+One is backup and restore of a local SVN repository by command shell and

 And if you have to backup a lot of SVN repositories, we have another idea.